manzanillo/smerge/README.md

 ### Improvement of project import and addition of project duplication

 Within the teacher view, teachers can now import existing project by providing either project ID or Pin.
-They can now also duplicate project templates.
+They can now also duplicate projects.

 --------------